 ISO 22301:2012 Societal security - Business continuity management systems - Requirements

 ISO 22301 formally specifies a Business Continuity Management System (BCMS) for any type or size of organization.
 Organizations may choose to be certified compliant with the standard by accredited certification bodies, or simply use the standard to develop their BCMS.
-The standard was developed from British Standard BS 25999-2 and draws on other business continuity standards.
+The standard was developed from - and replaced - British Standard BS 25999-2 and draws on other business continuity standards.